Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Social and environmental responsibility of businesses

-Requirements: Businesses must operate as values-based enterprises, demonstrating environmental responsibility in sourcing and manufacturing, social equity in practices benefiting workers and communities, and accountability through continuous improvement and transparency.
+What are the Requirements: Businesses must operate as values-based enterprises, demonstrating environmental responsibility in sourcing and manufacturing, social equity in practices benefiting workers and communities, and accountability through continuous improvement and transparency.
 Specific standards vary across over 40 industries, with all applicants required to meet general standards and industry-specific criteria.
 Certification involves a rigorous review process by Green America's Green Business Network.

-Description: Green America's Green Business Certification recognizes companies committed to social justice and environmental sustainability.
+What does it mean: Green America's Green Business Certification recognizes companies committed to social justice and environmental sustainability.
 Certified businesses are leaders in the green economy, adhering to strict standards that promote a sustainable society.
 The certification offers two levels: "Certified" for businesses meeting core criteria and "Gold Certified" for those exceeding standards across all facets of their operations.

 Link: Green America's Green Business Certification